frankkopp/msfs_model_matching/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/frankkopp/msfs_model_matching)](https://goreportcard.com/report/github.com/frankkopp/msfs_model_matching)
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/frankkopp/WorkerPool/blob/master/LICENSE)

+Intended for Microsoft Flight Simulator 2020 and VATSIM vPilot Client.

 Automatically generates a vPilot match making file (VMR) for all liveries in the given folder.
 It allows to configure the base-sim-plane-models to be used, the default-liveries to be used and also a list of alternative ICAO codes for airlines which should use the same livery.